PolishSymfonyCommunity/Symfony2MockerExtension/README.md

  */
 public function theContactRequestShouldBeSentToCrm()
 {
-    return new Then(sprintf('the "%s" service should meet my expectations', 'crm.client'));
+    return new Then('the "crm.client" service should meet my expectations');
 }
 ```